 - Steroid injections

-After breast augmentation surgery, it’s important to pay attention to any of the following signs that may indicate you need immediate medical attention:
+After breast augmentation, it’s important to pay attention to any of the following signs that may indicate you need immediate medical attention:

 - High temperature, especially above 105 degrees Fahrenheit